madeline-underwood/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

 ## Enable view binding

-1. Within the above `build.gradle.kts` file, append the following lines to the end of `android` block to enable view binding feature.
+1. Within the above `build.gradle.kts` file, append the following lines to the end of the `android` block to enable the view binding feature.

 ```kotlin
     buildFeatures {